nightgrey/solid-experiments/README.md

 # solid-experiments

-An experimental monorepo containing various Solid.js utilities and experiments.
-This is currently work in progress and primarily shared for interested parties from the Solid.js community.
+⚠️ Note: This is **experimental** and **work in progress**.
+It might be broken.
+Feel free to explore and provide feedback, but use at your own risk!

-## Packages
+A repo containing Solid.js experiments.
+This is primarily shared for interested parties from the Solid.js community and the public.

 ### solid-pixi
 A high-performance fork of solid-pixi implemented using a custom renderer built with `solid-js/universal`.
 Provides improved performance through better integration with Solid.js's primitives.